-I Wanna Hold Your Hand is a 1978 movie that marks the directorial debut of Robert Zemeckis, and the first film that Steven Spielberg executive produced.
+I Wanna Hold Your Hand is a 1978 Coming-of-Age Story that marks the directorial debut of Robert Zemeckis, and the first film that Steven Spielberg executive produced.
 It stars Nancy Allen, Wendie Jo Sperber, Susan Kendall Newman, Theresa Saldana and Bobby Di Cicco.

 It's February 9th, 1964, and The Beatles are bringing the fever of Beatlemania to the United States for the first time.
 Specifically, it's the band's debut on The Ed Sullivan Show, and they were about to be greeted with a history-making reception from America, and potentially go deaf from their newfound fanbase.